julian-rose/FreeRTOS-for-Agon/README.md

 ./FreeRTOSv202212.01-LTS/FreeRTOS/Source/portable/MemMang).
 <p>

-A small number of Zilog header files are used with the ZDS port, such as ez80.h and eZ80F92.h.
+A small number of Zilog header files are used with the ZDS port, such as ez80.h, eZ80F92.h in Alpha, and uartdefs.h in Beta.
 It should be possible to copy them over or replace them with equivalent AgDev ones.
 Similarly, the Zilog specific libraries linked are for the C runtime, so that replacing them with AgDev ones should be doable.